Barton G. Weiss

-Barton G. Weiss is a Miami-based event designer/producer, restaurateur, author, entrepreneur, and philanthropist.
+Barton G. Weiss (born May 15, 1956) is a Miami-based event designer, producer, restaurateur, author, entrepreneur, and philanthropist.

-Biography
+Early life

-Weiss was born in Philadelphia on May 15, 1956, the son of Norman and Eleanor Weiss.
+Weiss was born in Philadelphia, on May 15, 1956, the son of Norman and Eleanor Weiss.

+Career

 Weiss lived in New York before moving to Miami and founding his eponymous event production business in 1993.
 Weiss is a former professional ice skater.
 After his athletic career ended, he moved into costume and set design.
 His previous clients included Chita Rivera and Cher.
-After moving to Miami in 1993, Weiss helped a friend produce a charity gala, which led him to form his own events production company.
+In 1993, Weiss moved to Miami to help a friend produce a charity gala, which led him to form his own events production company.
 His restaurants are recognized as a "Willy Wonka-style" dining experience.

 Barton G.

 Barton G. provides events management and production, weddings, off-site catering, destination management, and restaurants.
 In addition to private clients, the company has created more than 20,000 events for celebrities, Fortune 500 companies, and sports associations, including BMW, Giorgio Armani, NBC, Microsoft, Neiman Marcus, Cartier, the NFL, and PGA.